User Guide (Latest)

 Caused by: ai.rapids.cudf.CudaException: OS call failed or operation not supported on this OS at ai.rapids.cudf.Cuda.hostAllocPinned(Native Method) at ai.rapids.cudf.PinnedMemoryPool.<init>(PinnedMemoryPool.java:254) at ai.rapids.cudf.PinnedMemoryPool.lambda$initialize$1(PinnedMemoryPool.java:185) at java.util.concurrent.FutureTask.run(FutureTask.java:264)

-This is typically caused by the IOMMU being enabled.
-Please see the CUDA docs for this issue.
+This is typically caused by the IOMMU being enabled. refer to the CUDA docs for this issue.

 To fix it you can either disable the IOMMU, or you can disable using pinned memory by :ref`setting <general-configuration-table>` spark.rapids.memory.pinnedPool.size to 0.